 Accident Reporting and Documentation Policy

-It is the policy of Missouri State University (MSU) that all accidents or incidents that result in personal injury and/or damage to university property, shall be properly reported and investigated.
-Although accident/incident investigation is a reactive process, a comprehensive accident reporting and investigation process is a proactive measure that can effectively prevent or minimize future accidents/incidents.
-This operating procedure establishes a systematic process to ensure that accidents/incidents are properly reported and documented in a timely manner and that the appropriate corrective actions are taken.
+It is the policy of Missouri State University (MSU) that all Accidents resulting in personal injury, damage to university property or involve a university vehicle, shall be properly reported and investigated.
+Although an investigation is a reactive process, a comprehensive reporting and investigation process is a proactive measure that can effectively prevent or minimize future Accidents.
+This operating procedure establishes a systematic process to ensure Accidents are properly reported and documented in a timely manner and that the appropriate corrective actions are taken.

-This operating procedure applies to the reporting and investigation of all accidents/incidents that result in:
+This operating procedure applies to the reporting and investigation of all Accidents that result in: